asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 - deny all - does not allow any usernames and passwords to log in
 - htpasswd - authenticates with Apache htpasswd database files
 - keystone - user OpenStack Keystone as the authentication source
-- LDAP - authenticates using an LDAP provider like openLDAP
+- LDAP - authenticates using an LDAP provider like OpenLDAP
 - Basic - uses the Apache Basic authentication on a remote server to authenticate users
 - Request Header - uses custom http header for user authentication
 - GitHub - authenticates with github, using OAuth2